glennj/exercism.io/python/ellens-alien-game/README.md

 If you have been programming in a [functional][functional], [declarative][declarative], or [imperative][imperative] style, shifting focus to [object oriented programming][oop] (OOP) may feel a bit foreign.
 An OOP approach asks the programmer to think about modeling a problem as one or more `objects` that interact with one another, keep state, and act upon data.
-Objects can represent real world entities (_such as Cars or Cats_) - or more abstract concepts (_such as integers, vehicles, or mammals_).
+Objects can represent real world entities (_such as cars or cats_) - or more abstract concepts (_such as integers, vehicles, or mammals_).
 Each object becomes a unique instance in computer memory and represents some part of the overall model.

 ## Classes